Large fluctuations and transport properties of the L\'evy-Lorentz gas: Introduction

-The rigorous mathematical study of the L\'evy-Lorentz gas and some generalizations was initiated in \cite{Bianchi1}, where a central limit theorem was proved both in the quenched and annealed framework.
-The present paper aims to continue that study by investigating the large fluctuations and the transport properties of the model, the latter being of main importance for physics.
+The rigorous mathematical study of the L\'evy-Lorentz gas was initiated in 2016 by Bianchi, Cristadoro, Lenci, and Ligab\`o \cite{Bianchi1}, who proved a central limit theorem for both the quenched and the annealed framework.
+The present paper aims to get to the heart of this study by investigating the large fluctuations and the transport properties of the model, the latter being of main importance for physics.
 In this section we define the L\'evy-Lorentz gas model and review previous findings, both rigorous and heuristic.
-The contributions of the paper are presented and discussed in the next section.
+The main contributions of the paper are presented and discussed in the next section.